Course Material “Research Fundamentals”

 - do not submit the 7 articles that you use as references, only submit your own paper.

 - your paper should not contain your name.
 Make sure it is anonymous.
+It will be double-blind peer-reviewed.

 Resources & References